 A TV Licence is required to watch films only as they are broadcast on live TV.
 Films enjoyed following their broadcast via on-demand services, and those provided via DVD or Blu-ray, are not subject to the licensing requirement.

-Do I need a TV LIcence to watch Netflix and Amazon Prime Instant Video?
+Do I need a TV Licence to watch Netflix and Amazon Prime Video?

-No, you do not need a TV Licence to watch Netflix or LoveFilm.
+No, you do not need a TV Licence to watch Netflix or Amazon Prime Video.
 The content provided by these services is offered on-demand; that is, it is not streamed as it is broadcast.
 If either service starts to stream live TV then a TV Licence will be required.

 Do I need a TV Licence to watch Sky Go?

 Yes, Sky Go demands a TV Licence.
 Regardless of whether you watch content from the BBC and other Freeview channels or stick to Sky's own programming, your home must be covered by a TV Licence if you subscribe to Sky.
 In this case, you will also be covered to watch live content from Sky using Sky Go on your smartphone, tablet or computer - and do so from outside the home, provided the device is powered solely by its own batteries.
 Although the catch-up content within Sky Go is technically exempt from the licensing requirement, a Sky subscription itself is not.